wwivbbs/docs/docs/archive/net37_tec_docs.md

 Starting with With Net51, connections happen outside of the network software.
-You use networkb to call out to another node or use networkb directly or use a proxy like wwivserver or wwivd to listen on BinkP and spawn networkb on demand.
+You use networkb to call out to another node or use networkb directly or use a proxy wwivd to listen on BinkP and spawn networkb on demand.

 # 4. MESSAGE PACKETS <a name="packets"></a>
 ***